ashwinvis/ashwinvis.github.io/content/2021-08-30-domain-name.md

 ## What happens next?

-First I will archive a snapshot of the landing page and this post, in case someone runs into the blog years later with the old URL and receives a 404, wondering what had happened.
+First I will archive a snapshot of the landing page and this post, in case someone runs into the blog years later with the old URL and receives a 404 error message, wondering what had happened.

-I will soon a register [subdomain][subdomain] to point to this very website to the [new URL][blog].
+I will soon a register [the apex domain / subdomain][subdomain] to point to this very website via the [new URL][blog].
 Hopefully, all visits to the current URL [ashwinvis.github.io](https://ashwinvis.github.io) would be redirected by [GitHub][GitHub] as long I continue to use their service.